 To add to that, the pancakes are really filling.
 I was teasing Marissa about barely finishing one of them, then after digging in myself, I too stopped short of a standard double stack.
 The stack of eighteen remaining pancakes seemed that much funnier.
 “It would probably take us a week to eat all these,” I said.

 It’s a good recipe to keep in my back pocket, I guess.
-Every now and then, you have to cook for someone whose stomach is seemingly a bottomless pit, and these super dense, fried pancakes could serve the same purpose as that ballistics gel used in the old Mythbusters TV show - stopping any bullet eventually.
+Every now and then, you have to cook for someone whose stomach is seemingly a bottomless pit, and these super dense, fried pancakes could serve the same purpose as that ballistics gel used in the old Mythbusters TV show

 As Marissa and Rodney sat eating, me in the kitchen finishing up the last pancake, I joked that the situation kind of reminded me of the that episode of the office during the “Michael Scott Paper Company” arc where Michael just kept making pancakes.
 Marissa has a gallery tomorrow and has lots of prep to do, so the joke landed with her and resonated with the situation.

 Now that we’re all fed and happy, Rodney is sitting on the couch watching Blippi, Marissa is starting to get things organized for tomorrow, and I retreated into our bedroom to write.